-We began our trip around the world back in Belize, the birthplace of this crazy idea.
-Belize has a ton to offer and it’s our favorite country in Central America.
+We began our trip around the world in Belize, the birthplace of this crazy idea.
+Belize has a ton to offer, and it’s our favorite country in Central America.
 The beaches in Belize will blow you away, as well as the snorkeling/diving.
 We put this together for a friend escaping the brutal winter weather in Wisconsin and thought it might be useful to others.
 Here’s a crash course to Belize!

 Related Article: Playa del Carmen Guide

-Traveling To Belize:
+Traveling To Belize

-Traveling Around Belize:
+Traveling Around Belize

 Air – If you have a limited amount of time, hands down the best means of getting from one area of the country to another is to fly.
 There are a few airlines running small prop planes to and from most of the main tourist areas, the most popular being Tropic Air.
 From Belize City (BZE) you can get to the most airports (listed below), flights departing from other smaller airports will likely end up back in BZE for a stopover.

 Land Transport – Belize has several companies running services throughout the country using old retired US school buses for a few dollars per ride.
 If you are rich on time and short on money this is a good option, if time is the issue you may want more direct services.
-A full list of guides using bus transport can be found at the bottom of this post.
+A full list of bus transport guides can be found at the bottom of this post.
 If you ride these “Chicken Buses”, as they are called, there are actually chickens on them so don’t accidentally kill one, like I did!

-We have traveled to most of the main tourist areas and below is our take on them:
+We have traveled to most of the main tourist areas, and below is our take on them:

 *When looking for the best price and biggest selection of hotels in the Belize check prices on Booking.com, we’ve found they are the best option and have a great cancelation policy.*